whitesnowx/tp/docs/UserGuide.md

 Format: `select INDEX`

-* Select the person at the specified **INDEX** to display its attribute and meeting list.
+* Select the person at the specified **INDEX** to display its attributes and meeting list.
 * The index refers to the index number shown in the current displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​